Nikonha

-By the time Nikonha was approximately 14, in 1779, his Tutelo people were living in the Cayuga village of Coreorgonel, New York, near the current location of Ithaca.
-The Cayuga were one of the Six Nations of the Iroquois League, or Haudenosaunee.
-All these nations were Iroquoian-speaking.
-The village was attacked in 1779 by forces led by Colonel Dearborn during the Americans' Sullivan Expedition of the Revolutionary War.
-The village was one of 40 Iroquois villages razed during this raiding, and the Expedition also destroyed most of the winter crops stored by the Cayuga.
-The Tutelo survivors fled north with the Cayuga and other Iroquois, settling on land granted to them by the Crown at Grand River in Ontario.
+By the time Nikonha was approximately 14, in 1779, his Tutelo people had been adoptive members of the Haudenosaunee Confederacy under the Cayuga living in the village of Coreorgonel, New York, near the current location of Ithaca.
+The Cayuga are one of the six nations of the Haudenosaunee Confederacy responsible for adoptive nations alongside the Oneida.
+All these nations are speakers of Iroquoian languages.
+The village was destroyed in 1779 by an army led by Colonel Dearborn during the Americans' Sullivan Expedition of the Revolutionary War.
+The village was one of 40 Haudenosaunee villages razed, and the Expedition also destroyed most of the winter crops stored by the Cayuga.
+The Tutelo survivors fled north with the Cayuga and other Haudenosaunee, settling on land granted to them by the Crown at Grand River in Ontario.

 Nikonha served with the British and their allies against the United States in the War of 1812.
-They had some hopes of expelling the Americans from former Cayuga and other Iroquois territory.
+They had some hopes of expelling the Americans from former Haudenosaunee territory.
 His wife was Cayuga.
 He had spoken only the Cayuga language at home for years, after learning it as a youth.

 As Hale worked with him, Nikonha was able to provide about 100 words of the Tutelo language of his youth.
 Hale was collecting information on Tutelo from the few surviving individuals who had preserved any knowledge of it.
-Aside from Nikonha, the other speakers mixed their Tutelo more indiscriminately with Cayuga.
+Aside from Nikonha, the other speakers mixed their Tutelo more often with Cayuga.

 On the basis of the vocabulary and grammar that Hale collected and analyzed, he later confirmed the classification of Tutelo as a Siouan language.
 It is related to Dakota and Hidatsa, languages of tribes located mostly west of the Mississippi River.
-There were also historically other Siouan-speaking tribes in the interior of the American Southeast.
+There were also historically many other closely related nations in Appalachia and the Piedmont of the American east coast.